idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 a text file ("RELEASE_LOG.md") that should be added to the "release" directory of the repository.

 !alert note
-Please refer to the current version of PLN-4005 to determine what is necessary, do not rely on a log from a previous release.
+Please refer to the current version of PLN-4005 to determine what is necessary.
+Do not rely on a log from a previous release.
 The necessary components of the log might have been altered since the previous release.